rmcgibbo/sphinxcontrib-autodoc_doxygen/README.rst

   pip install sphinxcontrib-autodoc_doxygen

 The necessary dependences should be grabbed by ``pip``.
-If you have trouble getting lxml, here are some tips.
+If you have trouble getting lxml, here are some tips:

 If you use the `Anaconda <https://www.continuum.io/downloads>`_ Python distribution, run ``conda install lxml``.
 With the system package manager on linux, ``sudo apt-get install python-lxml`` or ``sudo yum install python-lxml`` should do the trick.
 On Windows, you may be able to download the lxml from `Christoph Gohlke's repository